 Optimization for various types of devices and resolutions plays a fundamental role in modern website design.
 Web page layouts should be genuinely responsive and not rely on any fixed-size elements.
 Web designers using fluid grids and flexible images will guarantee that a web page will render well on a variety of devices, windows, and screen sizes.
-All pages should be optimized for fast loading and mobile users shouldn’t face slow loading times caused by non-optimized web assets.
+All pages should be optimized for fast loading, and mobile users shouldn’t face slow loading times caused by non-optimized web assets.

-Last but not least, content layout should be optimized for each type of device (e.g., users on mobile devices should be able to clearly see the most important content right after a page loads).
+Last but not least, the content layout should be optimized for each type of device (e.g., users on mobile devices should be able to clearly see the most important content right after a page loads).

 What Is Web Design vs. Web Development?